DakshBardoliwala/RecyClean/README.md

 ## 🛠️ **How We Built It**
 RecyClean integrates several technologies to deliver an intuitive and functional solution:

-- **Frontend:** OpenCV for capturing and displaying real-time video streams.
+- **Video Feed:** OpenCV for capturing and displaying real-time video streams.
 - **AI for Object Detection:** Google Vision API detects and labels objects in the video frames.
 - **AI for Classification:** OpenAI’s GPT-3.5-turbo model classifies detected objects into appropriate waste categories.
 - **Text-to-Speech:** Google Text-to-Speech (gTTS) converts text into speech, providing verbal instructions.